Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida's games this year have gone over the total in four out of 10 opportunities (40%).

-- Florida is 2-3 against the spread and 4-1 overall this season when the team puts up more than 35.9 points.
+- Florida is 2-3 against the spread and 4-1 overall in games when it records more than 35.9 points.

-- Florida is 2-4 against the spread and 5-1 overall when the team churns out more than 455.9 yards.
+- Florida is 2-4 against the spread and 5-1 overall when the team churns out over 455.9 yards.

 - This year, the Gators have turned the ball over 18 times, three more than the Tigers' takeaways (15).